 when a parent does not need immediate care, such as if a child only needs summer and/or holiday care; or

 when a family moves out of state.

+The following language may be used to communicate with parents about Voluntary Suspension:

+“Your child is on a voluntary hold status since child care is not needed right now.
+Please contact your Workforce Board when you are ready to start child care.”

 Rule Reference: §809.51(d)